codeonadrenaline/billionaires/README.md

 Key Activities

-   Public Data Cleaning & Preparation for Data Visualization _   Focusing on making the data visualization-ready._
+   1. Public Data Cleaning & Preparation for Data Visualization
+      - Focusing on making the data visualization-ready
-   Using the Wikipedia API for Data Enrichment
+   2. Using the Wikipedia API for Data Enrichment
- _  Enhancing the dataset with additional details from Wikipedia._
+      - Enhancing the dataset with additional details from Wikipedia
-   Leveraging OpenAI API to Structure Unstructured Data _   Converting unstructured Wikipedia data into a format suitable for analysis._
+   3. Leveraging OpenAI API to Structure Unstructured Data
+      - Converting unstructured Wikipedia data into a format suitable for analysis

 What it takes to be a billionaire - Graphical visualization project